About Thomas County

 Sheriff & Law Enforcement

-The Thomas County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-The office oversees the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community outreach programs and has specialized divisions such as a K-9 unit and a narcotics task force.
-The office plays a crucial role in ensuring public safety and works closely with other local law enforcement agencies to coordinate efforts on major cases.
+Thomas County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Thomas County.
+The office oversees Thomas County jail, processes arrests, and maintains criminal records.
+The office is key to making sure of public safety and works closely with other local law enforcement agencies to coordinate efforts on major cases.

 Police Departments

-In addition to the Thomas County Sheriff's Office, law enforcement in the county is provided by several municipal police departments.
+In addition to Thomas County Sheriff's Office, law enforcement in Thomas County is provided by several municipal police departments.
 The Thomasville Police Department serves the city of Thomasville, while other towns like Boston and Coolidge have their own police departments.
 These agencies handle law enforcement within their respective jurisdictions and collaborate with the Sheriff's Office on larger investigations and public safety initiatives.
-Coordination among these agencies ensures comprehensive coverage and response to criminal activity throughout the county.
+Coordination among these agencies ensures full coverage and response to criminal activity throughout Thomas County.

 Law Enforcement & Arrests